jrmahechad/threejs/party-sessions/session-01/readme.md

 ## Animation

-First we animate each cube rotation with a different speed.
+First I animated each cube rotation with a different speed.

 ```javascript
 /**